Drunken Cranberry Sauce

 Here’s what you’ll need:

-• Spiced rum—your favorite brand works!
+• Spiced rum — your favorite brand works!
 I like to use spiced rum because it adds a little kick and some aromatics to the orange cranberry sauce.
 You can also use homemade spiced rum!

 If you want more orange punch to this recipe, add some orange zest or orange peel to the cranberries as they cook!
+Please note that we are not adding lemon juice because orange juice is providing the acidity for our sauce.

 How to make Drunken Cranberry Sauce with Orange